Fiware/showcase.gsma.dataModels/PointOfInteraction/SmartPointOfInteraction/doc/spec.md

     + Allowed values: `information`, `entertainment`, `infotainment`, `co-creation` or any other extended value defined by the application.
     + Mandatory

 + `areaCovered` : Defines the area covered by the Smart Point of Interaction using geoJSON format.
+It can be represented by a feature of type `Polygon` or `Multipolygon`.
     + Attribute type: `geo:json`.
     + Normative References: [https://tools.ietf.org/html/rfc7946](https://tools.ietf.org/html/rfc7946)
-	+ Suggested sub-types: More descriptive GeoJSON types to specify the area are 'Polygon' and 'Multipolygon'.
     + Optional

-+ `applicationUrl` : This field specifies the real URL containing the solution or application (information, co-creation, etc) while the SmartSport 'announcedUrl' field specifies the broadcasted URL which could be this same URL or a shortened one.
++ `applicationUrl` : This field specifies the real URL containing the solution or application (information, co-creation, etc) while the SmartSpot 'announcedUrl' field specifies the broadcasted URL which could be this same URL or a shortened one.
     + Attribute type: [URL](https://schema.org/URL)
     + Mandatory

-+ `availability`: Specifies the time intervals in which this interactive service is available, but this is a general information while Smart Spots have their own real availability in order to allow advanced configurations.
-If nothing specified (or null) it will mean that the functionality is always on.
++ `availability`: Specifies the time intervals in which this interactive service is generally available.
+It is noteworthy that Smart Spots have their own real availability in order to allow advanced configurations.
+If nothing specified (or `null`) it will mean that the functionality is always on.
 The syntax must be conformant with schema.org [openingHours specification](https://schema.org/openingHours).
 For instance, a service which is only active on dayweeks will be encoded as "availability": "Mo,Tu,We,Th,Fr,Sa 09:00-20:00".
     + Attribute type: [Text](https://schema.org/Text)
     + Mandatory.
-It can be null.
+It can be `null`.

 + `refRelatedEntity` : List of entities improved with this Smart Point of Interaction.
 The entity type could be any such as a “Parking”, “Point of Interest”, etc.
-    + Attribute type: List of entities.
+    + Attribute type: List of references to entities.
     + Optional

 + `refSmartSpot` : References to the “Smart Spot” devices which are part of the Smart Point of Interaction.
-    + Attribute type: Reference to one or more entity of type [SmartSpot](../../SmartSpot/doc/spec.md)
+    + Attribute type: Reference to one or more entities of type [SmartSpot](../../SmartSpot/doc/spec.md)
     + Optional

 ## Examples of use